pR0Ps/website/pelican/content/pages/about.md

 Occasionally, I feel the need to document my experiences.
 If you're interested in what I have to say, check out the [Blog][] section.

+I'm currently employable!
+My résumé is availible [here][resume].

-If you want to get in touch with me, feel free to use any of the links in the sidebar.
+If you want to get in touch with me for any reason, feel free to use any of the links in the sidebar.

   [Queen's University]: https://queensu.ca
   [GitHub page]: https://github.com/pR0Ps
   [Blog]: /blog
+  [resume]: {filename}/files/cv.pdf